 For more Big Sur hiking adventures, see Jon Iverson's extensive guide to Hiking in Big Sur

-Left: An old barn in Garland Park.
+Right: An old barn in Garland Park.

 Garland Park is located about seven or eight miles east of Highway 1 on Carmel Valley Road.
 If wide-open acreage is what you like, this is the place to go.
 This park is over four miles long and roughly two miles wide.

 There are some easy trails along the flood plain, and trails ranging from moderate to very steep in the hills.
 Hardy hikers can make a full day of it and walk to the ridgeline which reaches an elevation of almost 2,000 feet!
 They also have equestrian trails for horsie rides.
 Caution: on hot days or long hikes be sure to carry water with you.

 Way up high in the Monterey Pines is Jacks Peak.
 It was named after former mega-landowner David Jacks.
 The park straddles the ridgeline between Monterey and Carmel Valley.
 Two words sum it up: panoramic views.
 Trails range from moderate to pretty hard.
 There are equestrian trails here too.
 For first-time visitors, there's a self-guided nature trail that has all the best views on a relatively short loop.

 To get there take Highway 68 from Monterey east towards Salinas.
 Go to Olmsted Road, which is across from the entrance to the airport.
 Turn right on Olmsted.
 Go to Jacks Peak Drive and turn left.
 When you reach the guard-house you need to pay a few dollars.
 Have exact change, because it's a self-serve system.

 Once inside turn right and go to the parking lot at the end of the road.
 The self guided nature trail is right off of the parking lot.
 They've got pretty decent rest rooms here, too.